wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/03-create-custom-connector-with-apim.md

 ## Create Connection to Custom Connector ##

 Although you created the custom connector, in order to use it, you should create a connection to the custom connector.
 Generally speaking, creating the connection requires authentication to the APIs.

-> ** What's the difference between connector and connection?**
->
-> A connector defines contracts&ndash;what APIs look like and how you can connect to APIs.
-It doesn't actually connect you to the APIs.
-On the other hand, a connection knows the connection details how you connect to the APIs, including authentication details.
-Power Apps use the connection to communicate with APIs through the connector.

 After logging into [Power Apps][pa] dashboard, open the `Data` blade and click the `Custom Connectors` menu on the left-hand side.
 Then, click the `➕` button on the right-hand side.